-If you choose to manually install Klaviyo.js and previously had it enabled, you must first disable Klaviyo’s app embed in your Shopify theme settings, if you enabled it previously.
+If you choose to manually install Klaviyo.js and previously had it enabled via Klaviyo's app embed, you must first disable the app embed in your Shopify theme settings.

 Because pasting this code requires access to your site's HTML and ecommerce platform, our support team is unable to offer hands-on assistance.
 If you don't have a developer on your team and are not comfortable adding the code yourself, consider reaching out to a Klaviyo partner for assistance.

-2. In the code snippet, be sure to replace 'API_KEY' with your six-digit Klaviyo Public API Key.
+- In the code snippet, be sure to replace 'PUBLIC_API_KEY' with your six-digit Klaviyo Public API Key.